 Position

 Although AIS relies on GNSS for timing it may also obtain its position reference from an external source.
-(Eg. surveyed position for a fixed AtoN)
+(E.g. surveyed position for a fixed AtoN)

 VHF data link ADMINISTRATION

 AIS has been designed for short range, VHF coverage, normally referred to as “line of sight”.
 Although most AIS messages only use one slot, some can occupy up to five consecutive time slots.
 The greater the number of slots used by a message, and the larger the number of vessels in a coverage area, the greater the potential for data packet (slot) collisions.
 Since most AIS base stations typically have a high antenna position and large coverage area, this may result in messages not being decoded from more distant AIS units in an area where there are a very large number of AIS stations operating.
 However, data from these distant stations would continue to be transmitted and received correctly by closer AIS stations.